My Chainlink Interview Experience

 Recruiter

 Let’s connect the dots.
 I asked to be reconsidered for two positions on a Saturday; when no one is expected to work.
 There was no activity of people working on Labor Day.
 Yet the recruiter has — allegedly — been able to resubmit my profile one minute before the next work day — from my last email — has even started.
-Then, several of the Engineering Managers were able to review it in that timeframe.
-I’m not saying that it isn’t possible for non-programmatic work to occur over the holiday weekend, but…
+Then, several of the Engineering Managers were allegedly able to review it in that timeframe.

-I scheduled a follow up call.
+I scheduled a follow-up call.

 The Follow Up Call